Intern426/twitter/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. It would be nice to discuss asynchronous calls and reinforce the idea behind the APIManager's role.
+It was a little unclear as to what made the "completion" methods so special.
+I got that the implicit contract between the object and error  alerted the user that the data was gathered successfully but what made it asynchronous as opposed to just being blocked.
-2. Currently, the app incorporate one view controller going to two different view controllers - it would be nice to add another view controller but it was difficult to add a TapGestureRecognizer at the end.
+2. While creating tabs was relatively straightforward, having the one view controller segue to two different view controllers (via a TapGestureController) was a little difficult to implement, so it would be nice to go over that.

 ## Video Walkthrough